 That lack of business savvy eventually led to the demise of Lowe’s business and wrecked her finances.
 Her son did help her tone down the spending, but after his tragic death in a car accident in 1958, Lowe was broke and owed the IRS.
 After losing an eye to glaucoma and without a shop to work in, an anonymous person Lowe suspects was Mrs. Kennedy paid off her IRS bill of $12,800 and she briefly returned to work.

 After retiring in 1969, Lowe lived the rest of her life quietly.
 She passed away in 1981 at the age of 82.
 By then, the fashion world had forgotten her.

-But Ms. Lowe’s contributions are finally being heralded.
-While the lavish dress she designed for the Kennedy wedding rests in Boston’s John F. Kennedy Presidential Library and Museum, some of Lowe’s work is also being displayed at the recently opened Smithsonian National Museum of African American History and Culture.
+But Lowe’s contributions did finally get more recognition.
+While the lavish dress she designed for the Kennedy wedding rests in Boston’s John F. Kennedy Presidential Library and Museum, some of Lowe’s work is also displayed at the Smithsonian National Museum of African American History and Culture.

 PHOTOS: Ebony Magazine, Public Domain